GreptimeTeam/docs/docs/v0.4/en/reference/command-lines.md

 greptime datanode start -c config/datanode.example.toml
 ```

-Starts a datanode instance with command line arguments specifying the gRPC service address, the MySQL service address, the address of the meta server, and the node id of the instance:
+Starts a datanode instance with command line arguments specifying the gRPC service address, the MySQL service address, the address of the metasrv, and the node id of the instance:

 ```sh
 greptime datanode start --rpc-addr=0.0.0.0:4001 --mysql-addr=0.0.0.0:4002 --metasrv-addr=0.0.0.0:3002 --node-id=1